tae-tae05/startup/README.md

 - User Registration - creates a new account in the database
 - Existing User - can log in with a registered account to see projects and supports logout (saves project info)
 - Storing data - stores project information in the database
-- Storing credentials -
+- Storing credentials - stores user info in the database
-- Restrictions - cannot
+- Restrictions - cannot add/access projects unless you are logged in